 Robustness1,11

 The ability of the AI system to maintain an acceptable level of performance under a wide range of circumstances.
 This includes the ability of a system to cope with natural and malicious perturbations within the system’s input space, or semantically insignificant but reasonably expected changes to the input.

+[NB: Robustness differs from (AI) Generalizability, which is an AI model’s capacity to perform well on previously unseen data].

 Safe-By-Design1